colinangusmackay/Xander.PasswordValidator/README.md

 -------------

 The project is currently pre-release.
 The two main assemblies exist and are broadly working.
+(There is a download link [here](http://colinmackay.co.uk/2013/03/06/xander-passwordvalidator-a-simple-demonstration/))
 The [documentation](https://github.com/colinangusmackay/Xander.PasswordValidator/wiki) is incomplete.
 There are no NuGet packages available as yet.

 License